hawkbsilleee/portfolio/README.md

 🔗 **Try it (limited version):** https://cad.onshape.com/documents/675083deffb7a5bc4cd1e66e/w/2c3c5056863a478c4f4c6939/e/c37bdf8a1762a26ddde6af45

 ### ⭐ Overview
 FuzzyCAD is an Onshape extension for collaboration between engineering and non-engineering domain experts, enabling these experts to express, annotate, and visualize uncertainty in CAD assemblies without CADing expertise.
-I developed the software during my internship at Cornell Tech’s Matter of Tech Lab.
+I developed the software during my internship at Cornell Tech's Matter of Tech Lab.

 ### 🔧 Technical Contributions
 - Built an **Onshape-integrated extension** using FeatureScript + Onshape Glassworks API for attaching images, metadata, and uncertainty bounds to parts.